a2stuff/a2d/selector/README.md

 ## Segments

-### Bootstrap - `bootstrap.s`
+### Bootstrap - `../lib/bootstrap.s`

-Short routine loaded at $2000.
+The first $300 bytes are loaded at $2000 by `DESKTOP.SYSTEM`.

-Copies the next segment (Quit Handler) to the ProDOS quit handler, then invokes QUIT.
+Copies the Quit Handler to the ProDOS quit handler, then invokes QUIT.

-### Quit Handler - `quit_handler.s`

-Invoked via ProDOS QUIT, so relocated/executed at $1000.
+The Quit Handler is invoked via ProDOS QUIT, so relocated/executed at $1000.

 Loads the Loader - reads SELECTOR $600 bytes at $1D00, and jumps to $2000

-(Note that the first chunk of bytes that end up at $1D00 are not used as that is the Bootstrap and the Quit Handler code; this is followed by padding.
-Just avoids a SET_MARK call.)

 ### Loader - `loader.s`